 The Execution of Noa P. Singleton was an Amazon Best Book of the Year, the Amazon Best Debut of the Month, a Kirkus Best Book of the Summer, Kansas City Star Best Book of the Year, Oprah “Ten Books to Pick up Now,” and selection for the Target Emerging Author Series.
 The Execution of Noa P. Singleton has been optioned for film by ImageMovers Production Company, for whom she wrote the screenplay, and was translated into Polish, French, Japanese, Russian, Thai, and Korean.

-Elizabeth’s writing has appeared in or is forthcoming from McSweeney’s Internet Tendency, Lenny Letter, New York Magazine, Literary Hub, The Rumpus, The Los Angeles Review, The Millions, The Dallas Morning News, among other publications, and she has been a writer-in-residence at several artist colonies in the United States, France, and Spain, including Ucross Foundation in Wyoming, Byrdcliffe Artist Colony in Woodstock, where she was the recipient of the Patterson Fellowship, A Room of Her Own Foundation in New Mexico, where she was a consultant, and the British Centre for Literary Translation in Tarazona, Spain.
-She teaches frequently at Circle of Misse, a writing retreat in the Loire Valley, France.
+Elizabeth has been featured on PBS NewsHour and NPR, and her writing has appeared in The Washington Post, New York Magazine, McSweeney’s, Lenny Letter, Literary Hub, The Rumpus, The Los Angeles Review, The Millions, The Dallas Morning News, among other publications, and she has been a writer-in-residence at several artist colonies in the United States, France, and Spain, including Ucross Foundation, Byrdcliffe Artist Colony, where she was the recipient of the Patterson Fellowship, A Room of Her Own Foundation, where she was a consultant, and the British Centre for Literary Translation.

 Elizabeth is currently working on a new novel, and several film and TV projects.
 Born and raised in New Orleans and Dallas, she lives in Los Angeles with her family.